0xflux/ZestyChips/readme.md

  - Features
  - Usage (includes requirements)

-This project, including all associated source code and documentation, is developed and shared solely for educational, research, and defensive purposes in the field of cybersecurity.
-It is intended to be used exclusively by cybersecurity professionals, researchers, and educators to enhance understanding, develop defensive strategies, and improve security postures. **It is the user's responsibility to comply with all relevant local, state, national, and international laws and regulations related to cybersecurity and the use of such tools and information.**
+This project, including all associated source code and documentation, is developed and shared solely for educational, research, and defensive purposes in the field of cybersecurity. **It is the user's responsibility to comply with all relevant local, state, national, and international laws and regulations related to cybersecurity and the use of such tools and information.**

 ![image](https://github.com/0xflux/ZestyChips/assets/49762827/171fa741-ba4d-4b49-9486-bb30a2046f9c)